chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 14. Run the `./scripts/credentials set opensearch -auto` command and select **Enter**.
 This command rotates the credentials for OpenSearch.

-15. Run the `chef-automate test -full` command and select **Enter**.
+15. Run the `chef-automate test --full` command and select **Enter**.
 This command runs smoke tests on the setup.

 <!-- The default location for the secrets key and secret storage is set in the config file.
 The default location for the key is /etc/chef-automate/secrets.key and the secret store file is in /hab/a2_deploy_workspace/secrets.json -->